Supernova neutrino fluxes in HALO-1kT, Super-Kamiokande, and JUNO: Results

-What clearly emerges from Figures \ref{fig:1sh14} and \ref{fig:2sh14} is that HALO greatly improves the determination of the $\langle E(\Pnue)\rangle$ parameter done by SK.
-In fact, for both models the precision improves down to $\approx 20\%$, that is better than either HALO ($30\%-40\%$) or SK ($40 \%-50\%$) taken alone.
-This is true for the emitted energy $\mathcal{E}(\Pnue)$, too, going from $\approx 60\%$ ($\approx 70\%$) for SK to $\approx 40$ ($ 35\%$) in the combined analyses.
-The same applies to \Tnux\ species, although to a lesser extent (and just for LS220-s27.0co model).
-In general, the resulting distributions are more peaked and the uncertainty reduced, as e.g.\ for $\langle E(\Pnux)\rangle$, going from $\approx 50\% $ to $\approx 35\%$ accuracy.
+What clearly emerges from Figures \ref{fig:1sh14} and \ref{fig:2sh14} is that HALO improves the determination of the $\langle E(\Pnue)\rangle$ parameter done by SK.
+In fact, the precision improves down to $\approx 20\%$ ($\approx 40\%$) for LS220-s27.0co (LS220-z9.6co), that is better than either HALO ($30\%-40\%$) or SK ($40\%-60\%$) taken alone.
+This is true for the emitted energy $ \mathcal{E}(\Pnue)$ too, although just for the LS220-s27.0co model, going from $\approx 60\%$ for SK and HALO to $\approx 40$ in the combined analyses.
+The same applies to \Tnux\ species, although to a lesser extent.
+In general, the resulting distributions are more peaked and the uncertainty reduced, as e.g.\ for $\langle E(\Pnux) \rangle$ in LS220-s27.0co model, going from $\approx 50\%$ to $\approx 35\%$ accuracy.

 The inclusion of HALO data to JUNO gives mixed results, depending on the number of channels considered.
-Concerning the \Tnue\ mean energy, HALO improves once again the results, especially when the \tsup{12}C-CC events are not implemented.
+Concerning the \Tnue\ mean energy, HALO improves once again the results, especially when the \tsup{12}C-CC events are not implemented or not clearly distinguishable from \tsup{12}C-CC \ATnue\ ones.
 In this latter case, the mean energy is reconstructed with an accuracy around $10\%-20\%$ for both models; that is, better than either HALO or JUNO alone.
 As for the emitted energy $\mathcal{E}(\Pnue)$, combining the two detectors makes its distribution more peaked in general, with the maximum of the distribution shifted towards the true value.
 The combination of these two factors leads to an improvement in the accuracy of some percent.
-Moreover, we should note the inclusion of HALO is able to limit the allowed region of the parameters; namely, reducing the low-energy events pushed towards the edge of the prior and/or the very high-energy ones --- see e.g.\ Figures \ref{fig:1j0h14} and \ref{fig:2j3h14}.
+Moreover, we should note the inclusion of HALO is able to limit the allowed region of the parameters; namely, reducing the low-energy events pushed towards the edge of the prior and/or the very high-energy ones --- see e.g.\ Figures \ref{fig:1j0h14}, \ref{fig:2j3h14}, and \ref{fig:2j4h14}.